This post may contain affiliate links. Please read our disclosure policy.

 Servings: 2 servings

-Simple personal pizza dough recipe that's perfect for making one small pizza with a soft homemade pizza crust.
-A perfect pizza for one or two people to enjoy!
+This easy personal pizza dough recipe creates a soft, homemade crust that's ideal for making one small pizza.
+Perfectly portioned for one or two people to enjoy!

 Ingredients